tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 **Last Updated:** December 2019

-In this tutorial we will learn how to add a `Leaflet <https://leafletjs.com/>`_ map to a Tethys App for visualizing layers from a THREDDS server.
+In this tutorial you will learn how to add a `Leaflet <https://leafletjs.com/>`_ map to a Tethys App for visualizing layers from a THREDDS server.
 This tutorial is adapted from Time Dimension `Example 1 <https://github.com/socib/Leaflet.TimeDimension/blob/master/examples/js/example1.js>`_.
 The following topics will be covered in this tutorial:

 * AJAX calls with JavaScript
 * Logging in Python